matbragan/matbragan/README.md

 ### Hey, I'm Matheus! 👋

-- :technologist: Working with Analytics Engineering
+- :key: Analytics Engineer at [will bank](https://github.com/will-bank?view_as=public) & Data Engineer/DBA at [Chase](https://github.com/chase-team)
-- :two_hearts: In love with Python, Spark, Go and JavaScript
+- :seedling: In love with Python, Spark, Go and JavaScript
-- :seedling: Learning more about Cloud Architecture, Data Lakehouse Architecture and Data/Analytics Engineer
+- :brazil: Espírito Santo / Vila Velha
-- :handshake: You can also find me on [LinkedIn](https://www.linkedin.com/in/matheus-bragança-300145166)
+- :handshake: You can also find me on [LinkedIn](https://www.linkedin.com/in/matheus-bragança-300145166) and [Medium](https://medium.com/@matbragan)

 <br>